ctasada/stonks-overwatch/README.md

 ## BUGS
 - Dashboard: JNJ & JPM are associated with the wrong sector
 - Portfolio is not updated on startup.
 A migration needs to be forced
+- IBERDROLA Non-Tradable Dividends: Are properly calculated?
+Doesn't seem to calculate quantity properly

 ## TODOs
 - [ ] Make it easier to keep the JS dependencies up-to-date.
 NPM seems to be the way
+- [ ] Improve configuration:
+      - Oldest day should be configurable
 - [ ] DeGiro Client: Replace the Singleton by a proper session instance
 - [ ] DeGiro Client: Stop using Totp and request 2FA for each connection
 - [ ] Portfolio: Show filter to see Open/Close/All stocks